 Broad vs specific trade mark classes

-When selecting trade mark classes, all classes of goods and services that are relevant to your business now and the future direction of the business should be considered.
-It should be noted, however, that fees for applications are dependent on the number of classes, so classes should be selected wisely.
-Furthermore, how broad the brand claim is will depend on the nature of the trade mark and the nature of your business.
-Choice of classes is something that needs to be considered on a case-by-case basis.
+When selecting trade mark classes, all classes that are currently relevant to the business and also future interests should be considered.
+However, there are considerations such as the cost, as fees for applications are dependent on the number of classes.
+Further, how broad the claim is will depend on the nature of the trade mark, the nature of the business and your plans and challenges for business expansion.
+This is something that needs to be considered on a case-by-case basis.
 Our experienced attorneys can guide you through this process.

 Do it right the first time

-The correct classes need to be identified when lodging a trade mark application because the scope of the application cannot be broadened after filing.
+The correct classes need to be identified when first lodging an application because the scope of the application cannot be broadened after filing.

 Certain misconceptions lead to the inclusion of incorrect or unnecessary classes in the trade mark application.
 For example, a trade mark does not need to incorporate all aspects of its internal business operations, such as advertising, accounting and web hosting.
 The classes in the trade mark application should be for goods and/or services that the business offers to others.

-Incorrect trade mark classes may result in delays and unnecessary fees.
-In the future, incorrect identification of goods/services could also result in partial or total removal of the trade mark due to non-use.
-In the worst case scenario, you will not have the scope of protection that your business needs.
-The advice of a trade mark attorney with extensive experience in identifying the appropriate classes and in preparing descriptions of goods/services is invaluable in this step to ensure the best possible scope of trade mark registration is lodged.
+Incorrect classes may result in delays and unnecessary fees.
+In the future, incorrect identification of goods/services may result in partial or total removal of the trade mark due to non-use.
+Worst case scenario, you will not have the scope of protection that your business needs.
+The advice of a trade mark attorney with extensive experience in identifying the appropriate classes and descriptions of goods/services is invaluable in this step in identifying and securing the correct scope of trade mark registration.